contagon/handbook/handbook/38-church-policies-and-guidelines.md

 3. The couple also writes a letter of request to the First Presidency.
 4. The stake president submits all of these letters to the First Presidency.
 He may submit the request with an application for a sealing cancellation or sealing clearance (see [38.4.1.5](38-church-policies-and-guidelines.md#38415-applying-for-a-sealing-cancellation-or-a-sealing-clearance)).
 5. If the request is approved, the First Presidency provides a letter stating that the restriction against temple sealing has been removed.

-6. After receiving the letter, the couple may schedule an appointment to be sealed.
-They present the letter at the temple.
+After approval is granted, the couple may schedule an appointment to be sealed.

 #### 38.4.1.7 Sealing after Temple Marriage for Time Only